Updated: Jan 9

 When I had made a few sell-able pieces, I set up an Etsy store, and shared it on my Facebook page.
 I made an Instagram and started to follow people.

 When I was back in Liverpool again, I did my first craft fair.
 It went quite well and I could see that this could actually work as a way to make money!
-My boyfriend, Nick, said that he'd like to stay in Liverpool again long term rather than continuing to live in the van, so we got jobs and looked for a house.

-After moving in to the new house in Liverpool, I very quickly realised that I 100% didn't want to be waitressing, again, and wanted to try to go full time with my teeny-tiny new business Copper Myst.
+After moving in to a new house in Liverpool, I very quickly realised that I 100% didn't want to be waitressing, again, and wanted to try to go full time with my teeny-tiny new business Copper Myst.

 It worked, and Copper Myst grew.
 Mostly through Instagram, which for a long time I used as my main selling platform.